AntonioMMartel/obsidian-dynamic-background/README.md

 ![Wolf violet multiply](https://raw.githubusercontent.com/AntonioMMartel/obsidian-dynamic-background/master/assets/wolf-wallpaper-violet-multiply-blur-5.PNG)

 ### Set specific background and dynamic effect to a note
-You can now set individual wallpapers and dynamic effects to your notes.
+- You can now set individual wallpapers and dynamic effects to your notes.

 **Add background settings to note**
-With a reset button if you want to start over or the save button to save the settings
+- With a reset button if you want to start over or the save button to save the settings
 - Dont forget that full file extensions must be used.
 Example: `mycoolnote.md` or `verycoolbackground.jpg`

 ![Add settings preview](https://raw.githubusercontent.com/AntonioMMartel/obsidian-dynamic-background/master/assets/add-note-settiing.PNG)

 **Background settings list**
-This is where you will see all the settings that you have saved across your notes.
-You can change them to your hearts contempt and save if you are happy or undo your changes if you are not.
+- This is where you will see all the settings that you have saved across your notes.
+- You can change them to your hearts contempt and save if you are happy or undo your changes if you are not.

 ![Settings list preview](https://raw.githubusercontent.com/AntonioMMartel/obsidian-dynamic-background/master/assets/settings-list-preview.PNG)

 **Settings list priority**
-Want to stack multiple settings because **aesthetics**?
+- Want to stack multiple settings because **aesthetics**?
 Then you must know how the settings list prioritizes one setting over the other.
-- The lower it is in the list the higher priority the setting has
+- The lower the setting is in the list the higher priority it will have

 ![Priorities example](https://raw.githubusercontent.com/AntonioMMartel/obsidian-dynamic-background/master/assets/note-path-priority-example.PNG)

-**Example of correct settings**
-Here we have several stacked settings:
+**Example of correct settings where we have several stacked settings**:
 - Folder: A folder filled with notes that will have image.png as background
 - Folder/coolnote.md: A note inside Folder that will have a different image from all the other images in folder
 - Folder/AnotherFolder: A folder that will have different settings from Folder

 ![Priorities correct](https://raw.githubusercontent.com/AntonioMMartel/obsidian-dynamic-background/master/assets/priorities-example.PNG)

-**Example of incorrect settings**
+**Example of incorrect settings using the same stacked settings**:
-The same stacked settings:
 - But now the setting of Folder/AnotherFolder is overriden by that of Folder

 ![Priorities wrong](https://raw.githubusercontent.com/AntonioMMartel/obsidian-dynamic-background/master/assets/priorities-wrong-example.PNG)

 **The settings list is draggable**
-Pressing the left mouse button for more than half a second will make it so that the note setting is draggable and moved to another position in the list
+- Pressing the left mouse button for more than half a second will make it so that the note setting is draggable and moved to another position in the list

 ## How to Install